| First

 Muskingum county Ohio recalls the history of Hopewell Township and the

 building of Asbury Chapel Methodist Church in Hopewell.
-Charles was one of the Original members and

 builders of the church.